 A list of Apple's publicly identified, active, and completed certifications.

-Apple has received ISO 27001 certification for the Information Security Management System for the infrastructure, development, and operations supporting these products and services: Apple School Manager, iCloud, iMessage, FaceTime, Managed Apple IDs, and iTunes U, in accordance with the Statement of Applicability v1.0, dated February 26, 2016.
+Apple has received ISO 27001 and ISO 27018 certification for the Information Security Management System for the infrastructure, development, and operations supporting these products and services: Apple School Manager, iCloud, iMessage, FaceTime, Managed Apple IDs, and iTunes U, in accordance with the Statement of Applicability v2.1 dated July 11, 2017.
 Apple's compliance with the ISO standard was certified by the British Standards Institution.
 The BSI website has certificates of compliance for ISO 27001 and ISO 27018.

 Common Criteria Certification